I was invited by the new owners to stay in one of the cool pods and give it a thumbs up or thumbs down experience.

 You can check-in any time from 3.30 pm and make yourself at home.
 Check out is 10 am.
 Again you leave the key in the box.

-It’s a boots off outside the pod and there are some boot boxes either side so you don’t get mud inside.
-Again, seems like a very sensible idea, treat the pod like you would your own home 🙂
+Take your boots off outside the pod and there are some boot boxes either side so you don’t get mud inside.
+Again, seems like a very sensible idea, treat the camping pod like you would your own home 🙂

-Top tip – if you’re arriving after dark then have a torch handy to navigate up to the pod and to type the code in.
+- If you’re arriving after dark then have a torch handy to navigate up to the pod and to type the code in.

 Winter Glamping – Did it Get Cold in the Camping Pod?